pelzolga123/Restaurant/README.md

 <img src="https://i.ibb.co/kQcKNrD/restaurant-project.png" alt="restaurant-project" border="0">

 ## About The Project
-Restaurant webpage is created dynamically with ES6 modules.
+The restaurant webpage is created dynamically with ES6 modules.
 Each tab is rendered dynamically by a separate module, each of which is imported from its own separate JavaScript file.
 Webpack then bundles all the source JavaScript into a single file, 'main.js', in the 'dist' directory.

 ## Live version
 [Restaurant](https://pelzolga123.github.io/Restaurant/)